 A Hawaii state aerospace agency is a joint recipient of the $118,690 NASA grant provided to research and develop space construction technology based on local basalts.

-Small Business Technology Transfer grant is supposed to be used for technological research of manufacturing construction materials made entirely of local basalts, which closely resemble in composition to Martian and lunar basalts.
+Small Business Technology Transfer grant is supposed to be used for technological research of manufacturing construction materials made entirely of local basalt, which closely resemble in composition to Martian and lunar basalt.
 While working out technologies on the Earth, NASA intends to apply them later for other planets exploration.

 As fantastic as it may seem, NASA specialists work under the issues of landing and colonizing other planets through careful attention to details, planning shelters, roads, landing pads and other critical infrastructure being made of local materials.
 Since basalt was discovered on other planets, it is considered as suitable for the manufacture of construction materials right on the space construction site.